 - Distribute it later

-I selected the first option, this will start the distribution of the Word Mobile application to organization’s private store.
+I selected the first option; this will start the distribution of the Word Mobile application to the organization’s private store.

-The Inventory tab inside Microsoft Store for Business will tell you which are the applications already published in the Business store.
+The Inventory tab inside Microsoft Store for Business will tell you which applications are already published in the Business store.
 In my case, I had already published Intune Company Portal and Outlook applications.

-So you can see two applications already in the private store (Already in the private store means these applications are already present in the store for business) and one application Word Mobile gives a status like “Add in Progress“.
+So you can see two applications already in the private store (Already in the private store means these applications are already present in the store for business).
+One application Word Mobile gives a status like “Add in Progress“.

 Add in progress means the process is initiated in the background to add an application to your Microsoft Store for Business.
 In my experience, it took more than 12 hours to get an application published in the Microsoft Store for Business.

 Default Directory is the name of your private store (Microsoft store for business).
-Default Directory (you can give custom names as well) is the tab from where you can view and install the applications from your private store.
-I used default directory in Azure AD that is why the name of this tab came as Default Directory.
+Default Directory (you can give custom names) is the tab you can view and install the applications from your private store.
+I used the default directory in Azure AD, which is why the name of this tab came as Default Directory.

 Successfully installed Company portal application from Private Store named Default Directory.